 When reflecting on the excuses and illustrating the real reasons for failure, the conclusions are clear.
 Business leaders are at the mercy of an eCommerce channel that is highly complex and fraught with pitfalls and traps throughout.

-The key to success is to first collaborate with an eCommerce Consultant who can help you fully leverage the strengths behind your new business and the products you offer.
+The key to success is to first collaborate with an eCommerce specialist who can help you fully leverage the strengths behind your new business and the products you offer.

 Additionally, design a Phase 1 approach to an eCommerce channel that enables you to achieve early successes without incurring significant costs.
 And at the same time, capture valuable data that can be used to drive iterative growth.